 At the bottom of Catch-em-Up we rode less than a mile to the Bedrock Store and scarfed down microwave Philly Cheese Steaks and Chimichangas.
 The rest of the ride featured flat roads across Paradox Valley with amazing views in every direction.
 The night’s hut was located near the Paradox Valley Bed & Breakfast where we scored hot lasagna, salad, garlic bread, and cinnamon rolls for just 10-bucks each!
 It was hot in the valley (we were now at 5,500 feet) but the quiet, farm vibe was relaxing ahead of our 5,300 foot climb on day 6.

-Tomorrow: Part IV – Paradox Valley to Moab!
+Continue reading Part IV: Paradox Valley to Moab!